 - Lift equipment to load wheelchairs

-- Priority seating for the disabled
+- Priority seating for people with disabilities

 - Proper and clear doorways and pathways in subways

-- Proper lighting on ramps and doorways
+- Adequate lighting on ramps and doorways

 - Wide sidewalks

-- Ramps leading in to crosswalks
+- Ramps leading into crosswalks

 - Pedestrian control signals low enough to be accessible by wheelchair users